mbarger2/MB_House_Pricing_Regression/README.md

 Ultimately, my Linear Regression model yielded the most successful outcome with an r squared value of 70.66%.

+## Reflection

+I would have liked to have analyzed the details of my linear model through statistics other than r-squared with more time as well as continue tweaking the combination of variables used in the model.

 Tableau Link: https://public.tableau.com/app/profile/matthew.w.barger/viz/HousingPriceData_16387607172130/7-9?publish=yes